pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 pretty similar to the original app we did -- there's just three phases, input-process-output.
 So the Flask app looks very similar.

-Firstly, we put our calculationg routine into `processing.py`, as normal:
+Firstly, we put our calculating routine into `processing.py`, as normal:

     def process_data(input_data):
         result = ""